Core

 chat("Whats my name")

 Your name is Rens!
-You introduced yourself to me at the start of our conversation.
+You told me that when you introduced yourself at the start of our conversation.

 • id: chatcmpl-xxx